tnt-exe/bird-cage-shop/README.md

 ## Introduction

-Bird Cage Shop is a website that sells bird cages.
-Aside from basic function of a normal e-commerce website, it also has a feature that allows users to customize their own bird cage.
+Bird Cage Shop is a management system for shop and bird cage manufacturer.
+Aside from basic function of a normal e-commerce website, it also provide feature that allows users to customize their own bird cage.
 The project is for the course Advanced Programming with .NET at FU.

 ## System Design